benpkeith/Furey-Lab-RNA-seq/README.md

 - If you get the error like the one below in any of your log files, this is because a job ran out of memory.
 You will need to edit the memory requirement for this job in the _cluster_config.yaml_ file.
 Similar errors can also be produced if a job goes over the supplied time limit (which I've set to 5 hours for each job.
 I'd be suprised if any job runs longer than 5 hours based on current parameters).
 - The "name" section of the project_config.yaml **file cannot contain spaces**.
 This will project errors when it comes to the QC steps of the pipeline.
 - The scratch partition does have some kind of hard limit on usage that you may run into if you're processing a large number of samples (50+).
 If jobs are halting due to some kind of "slurmstepd" error regarding "out of disk space", you will have to cut your analysis into multiple batches.
+- I've found that random failures during the initial fetching of samples from SRA are fairly common.
+This seems like a network/overload issue that we can't fix.
+In these cases, when the pipeline shuts down due to an error, the majority of samples will have downloaded.
+By restarting the pipeline using the same submission command, the pipeline will try to fetch these samples again (which will hopefully work this time!)

 ```
 slurmstepd: error: Detected 3 oom-kill event(s) in step 59882717.batch cgroup.
 Some of your processes may have been killed by the cgroup out-of-memory handler.